schultzy51/dotfiles/README.md

 terminal and iterm2 should start tmux

-link intellij, hipchat and vlc
+link intellij, hipchat and vlc, backgrounds